Detailed guides to painful problems, treatments & more

 So you do that diligently.
 You do it for fifteen minutes per day while meditating — not a huge commitment, but more than most people ever do, a respectable and consistent effort.

 That fifteen minutes is 1% of your 1440 minutes of daily breathing.
-Let’s be really generous and say that the effect lingers for a while: for two whole percent of your day, gas exchange in your lungs is somewhat slicker.
+Let’s be really generous and say that the effect lingers for a while: for two whole percent of your day, gas exchange in your lungs is slicker.
 Exciting stuff!

 For many years, I thought so.
 I took it for granted based on this dazzling logic: if hearts slow down during exhalation (and they really do), and that’s “healthy” (which is not so clear), then MOAR EXHALATION GOODER!
 This is the logical equivalent of: